I’ve got enough working against me to let this one be a problem, too. Check out these tips to limit screen time and get kids to obey.

 Have you ever told a child to do something and gotten this response: “In a minute … I need to finish this level”?
-If you let your kids play video games or small electronic devices, I know you have.
-On the surface it doesn’t seem all that harmful.
+If you let your kids play video games or small electronic devices, then I know you have.
+On the surface, it doesn’t seem all that harmful.
 They just asked for an extra minute, right?
 But it doesn’t usually end up this way.
 We find ourselves hollering again several times in the minutes that follow.
-Trust me, I’m guilty, too.
+Trust me, I’m guilty too.

-The trouble is, these subtle little times of disobedience snowball into that nasty “teenage beast” that we are all trying to avoid.
+The trouble is these subtle little times of disobedience snowball into that nasty “teenage beast” that we are all trying to avoid.
 It doesn’t happen all at once, but these electronic devices begin to seep into all areas of our kids’ lives.
-One day we wake up and realize that somewhere between Minecraft and Angry Birds, we gave up our most important job as parents- to train our kids to obey!
+One day we wake up and realize that somewhere between Minecraft and Madden, we gave up our most important job as parents—teaching our kids to obey!

 Electronics lead to addictions and an even deeper loss of self-control.